 Inflation can adversely affect us by increasing costs of land, materials, and labor.
 In addition, inflation is often accompanied by higher interest rates.
 In an inflationary environment, depending on homebuilding industry and other economic conditions, we may be unable to raise home prices enough to keep up with the rate of inflation, which would reduce our profit margins.
-Given the inflation rates in fiscal year 2022, we have experienced, and continue to experience, increases in the prices of land, labor, and materials.
+Given the inflation over the past two years, we have experienced, and may continue to experience, increases in the prices of land, labor, and materials.